30 best things to do in Rome

 20. Basilica of Santa Maria Maggiore

 Another church you simply must visit is Basilica of Santa Maria Maggiore.
 It was built already in the 5th century and rebuilt several times in the 16th and 17th centuries.
 Its belfry from 1377 is, with its height of 75 meters, the highest in the city.

 The main altar of the chapel is decorated with a painting of Blessed Virgin Mary and is considered the most important painting of Blessed Virgin Mary in Rome.
-It’s very close to the main railway station in Rome (Termini) and is therefore one of the first sights you will visit if you come to Rome by train.
+It’s very close to the main railway station in Rome (Termini) and is, therefore, one of the first sights you will see if you come to Rome by train.